TrainWeb.org Facebook Page

 by Chris Guenzler

-After an excellent BBQ meal at the Canyon City Barbeque in Azusa, the bus took us to the Metro Rail R21 Gold Line Shop entrance in Los Angeles along the Los Angeles River.
-This was the first Gold Line shop and is being phased out due to its extremely small and limited space, something the R22 Metro Rail Foothill Shop has plenty of room and very well designed by comparsion.
+After an excellent meal, the bus took us to the Metro Rail R21 Gold Line Shop entrance in Los Angeles along the Los Angeles River.
+This was the first Gold Line shop and was being phased out due to its extremely small and limited space, something the R22 Metro Rail Foothill Shop has plenty of room and very well designed by comparison.
 But at least we are getting to see where it started.
 We exited the bus and would walk in to see it all.

 The shop entrance.